-C22.
-Data management responsibilities after the study.
-State how long study information including research data, consent forms and administrative records will be retained, in what format(s) and where the information will be kept.
+C23.
+DATA MANAGEMENT PLAN: AFTER the study: State how long study information including research data, consent forms and personal identification will be retained, in what format(s) and where the information will be kept.

 It is essential to retain an adequate record of the study's progress for audit and review and to manage ongoing liabilities.
 At the end of the study the following records should be collected together and stored securely for an appropriate period: